5 things to do when your bike has been stolen in the Netherlands

 The next few days were pitiful.
 I mourned the loss of a bit of metal and two wheels.

-Every bike I walked passed, I checked for the ribbon, the handlebar grip falling off and listened for the weird squeak she makes as she breaks.
+Every bike I walked past, I checked for the ribbon and the falling handlebar grip, and listened for the weird squeak she makes as she breaks.

 Okay, Ethel was far from perfect, but she was mine.
 I felt let down by the whole Dutch cycling thing.
 I needed time to grieve.